esphome/esphome-docs/guides/faq.rst

 and then select ``Manual download``).
 For direct esphome command line based installs you can access the file under ``<CONFIG_DIR>/<NODE_NAME>/.pioenvs/<NODE_NAME>/firmware.bin``.

-To flash a firmware file downloaded from Home Assistant add-on Dashboard, you can use `esptool <https://docs.espressif.com/projects/esptool/>`__ packaged with your distro or install it yourself with command (in case of Linux):
+To flash a firmware file downloaded from Home Assistant add-on Dashboard, you can use *esptool* `from the GitHub repository <https://github.com/espressif/esptool/releases>`__, package from your distro or install it yourself with command (in case of Linux for example):

 .. code-block:: bash